 Spoilers ahead for Tidying Up with Marie Kondo Episodes 1-3 The subjects of Netflix's latest reality show, Tidying Up with Marie Kondo, are overwhelmed by their belongings.
 But it's not just their physical stuff: they also struggle with time management, chore allotment, and the motivation to do it all.
 Who can't relate to that, right?
-In the first three episodes of this polite series, Marie meets three couples whose relationships have taken a backseat to their enormous amount of clutter, which often leads to stress and bickering.
+In the first three episodes of this kind-hearted series, Marie meets three couples whose relationships have taken a backseat to their enormous amount of clutter, which often leads to stress and bickering.
 While none of this is particularly surprising, the antiquated gender roles on Tidying Up with Marie Kondo are.

 To be clear, this is not the host's fault.
 On the contrary, Kondo is the one politely yet firmly demanding that each family member be responsible for his or her own stuff.
 By making them pile their belongings onto the bed, go through each item, and organize them accordingly, she subtly reveals just how much work mom has been responsible for (all three couples have children, though in Episode 2, the Akiyamas are empty-nesters).

 Episode 1, for instance, follows the Friend family (yes, that's really their name) at their hectic, toddler-filled house.
 The husband, Kevin, works long hours, so Rachel is responsible for most of the cooking, cleaning, laundry, and child-rearing.
-It's clearly exhausting, yet Kevin expresses frustration that his wife hires someone to do the laundry, which is frustrating to hear.
+It's clearly exhausting, yet Kevin expresses frustration that his wife hires someone to do the laundry, which is upsetting to hear.
 That's a lot of work, and outsourcing chores, when affordable, is something any family should consider.
-This uneven workload is repeated in the next three episodes: with the Akiyamas (a sweet, near-retirement couple with mountains of stuff) and the Mersiers, who recently downsized into a smaller home.
+This uneven workload is repeated in the next three episodes: with the Akiyamas (a near-retirement couple with mountains of stuff) and the Mersiers, who recently downsized into a smaller home.

 All three moms (Rachel, Wendy, and Katrina, respectively) shoulder the majority of the domestic duties — at least when audiences are first introduced to these families.
 It's clear they feel both stressed with the sheer mountain of cleaning they have to do (quite literally in Wendy's case) and are frustrated with themselves for not getting it all done.
 You really want to pull each one aside and tell them that not keeping a perfect house isn't something they should feel guilty about, but it would probably fall on deaf ears.
 The internalized gender roles are just too loud.
 But especially with kids running around, as the Friends and Mersiers do, it's not going to get done without some support from the other family members.